naogify/wp-simple-spreadsheet-fetcher-for-google/readme.txt

 1. Fetch and display data from Google Sheets.
 2. Save API key and Spreadsheet ID from the setting page.
 3. Choose "Display Google Sheets Data" Block to display data.
-4. Enter the range to fetch data.
+4. Enter the cell to fetch data.

 == Changelog ==